 model for dealing with and responding to conflict.

 - Be open to discussing difficult topics such as substance abuse,

 When your son/daughter has been accused of violating the Butler

 - Speak with your son /daughter regarding the situation.
 Make

 - Make sure your son/daughter knows the student conduct process.

 Your son/daughter should review the Rules of Conduct, Standard

-Sanctions, and the Rights and Responsibilities section of the 2010-11 Student
+Sanctions, and the Rights and Responsibilities section of the Student Handbook.

 - Discuss with your son/daughter your expectations for their